Little Totham: History

 'The Plains' which form some of the largest areas of common land in the country are within the village boundary and there are many pleasant walks across them.

 In the mid- to late 19th and early 20th centuries more substantial farm workers' cottages were built around the "main" road and the village grew.
 In the late 19th century three more ale houses sprang up to deal with the thirst of these farm workers.
 The 17th-century residential property near the extensive village pond became The Swan Ale House and more latterly a Public House.
 Further along the road the White Hart (now demolished) was for a period an ale house and off-licence.
 Along Plains Road, The Eagle (now a private house) was an ale house mainly serving itinerant travellers who came seasonally to work on the land.
 It was at this time that the Peculiar People's Chapel was built on the common.
 This is still an active Evangelical Church.

 The present village is a mixture of these old houses and more modern development, and the community is a mixture of people.
 People who work from home, commute to Maldon, Witham, Chelmsford, Colchester and London, are retired or craftsmen.
 The farms are still working mainly arable crops, present cereals and rape.
 There are hen and turkey farms, pigs and sheep.
 There has been some diversification where gravel has been extracted and the land laid down to lakes for nature trails and fishing.

 Car show and Fête

-Every year, hosted upon the Village Green, in Little Totham, is a Classic Car Show, and a Village Fête.
-The Car Show always attracts attention within the surroundings of the Village, as does the Fête, and there is usually a fantastic turnout of cars, ranging from the early 1920s to the 1980s.

-The current event is organised by David Oram and his family, and the team from All Saints’ Church, all working with the parish council.
+Every year, hosted upon the Village Green, in Little Totham, is the Classic Car Show, and a village fête.
+The event is organised by David Oram and his family, and the team from All Saints’ Church, all working with the parish council.